jogoodma/homology-explorer/docs/draft_report.md

 Gene homology allows researchers to compare genetic traits, both between and within species^[https://bio.libretexts.org/Bookshelves/Microbiology/Microbiology_(Boundless)/07%3A_Microbial_Genetics/7.13%3A_Bioinformatics/7.13C%3A_Homologs_Orthologs_and_Paralogs].
 Although there are many methods for predicting homologous relationships between genes, recent related works^[DIOPT] have compiled a unified database cataloguing these relationships.
 While this is extremely useful for researchers, the tabular format of the database obscures the network structure inherent in the data - whereby edges are predictions of relationships between genes, and the genes themselves are nodes.

-This research aims to close the gap between biomedical researchers and the gene homology database by visualizing the gene homology network as an interactive, searchable web application capable of exploring orthologous relationships of individual genes, of lists multiple genes, and of their respective gene neighborhoods.
+This research aims to close the gap between biomedical researchers and the gene homology database by visualizing the gene homology network as an interactive, searchable web application capable of exploring orthologous and paralogous relationships of individual genes, of lists multiple genes, and of their respective gene neighborhoods.
 To enhance the researchers understanding of these relationships, we also aim to provide network analysis tools via the UI to perform network operations of centrality measurement and link community detection.

 ## Problem Statement